 The Title X family planning program provides comprehensive family planning and related preventive health services to low-income women.
 In 2015, the program served more than 4 million people, 90 percent of whom were women.
 In 2015, 3.6 million users of Title X health services qualified for either subsidized or no-charge services and 66 percent (nearly 2.7 million) had family incomes at or below 100 percent of FPL.

 The Maternal and Child Health Block Grant provides funds for health issues ranging from women’s health to newborn screenings to immunizations so children can attend school.
 The Maternal and Child Health Block Grant provided prenatal care for over 2.6 million women and primary and preventive care services for nearly 46 million infants and children, including many with special needs, in FY 2015.

 The Child Care and Development Block Grant (CCDBG)

 The Child Care and Development Block Grant (CCDBG) program helps low-income working families afford child care and supports activities that improve the quality of care for all families.
-CCDBG served a monthly average of more than 998,000 families with nearly 1.7 million children in FY 2010.
-Eighty-six percent of the families served by CCDBG were single-parent households.
+CCDBG served a monthly average of more than 847,000 families with nearly 1.4 million children in FY 2015.

 Head Start and Early Head Start

 The Early Head Start program provides child and family development services to low-income pregnant women and families with children under age three.
-The Early Head Start program served more than 148,800 children under three and more than 16,700 pregnant women nationwide in 2011.
+The Early Head Start program served 145,308 children under age three and nearly 14,300 pregnant women nationwide in 2014.
 Nearly six in ten families served by the program were headed by a single parent.